demirantay/notebook/syllabus-finance.md

 - [ ] https://www.core-econ.org/ : THE ECONOMY
 - [ ] https://www.core-econ.org/ :ECONOMY, SOCIETY, AND PUBLIC POLICY
 - [ ] Benjamin Graham -- Smart Investor
+- [ ] Streetwise Business Plans: Create a Business Plan to Supercharge Your Profits!
+- [ ] Streetwise Incorporating Your Business: From Legal Issues to Tax Concerns, All You Need to Establish and Protect Your Business
 - [ ] Start reading more serious texts.
 Focus on Accounting and minor in Economics in your learning time.
 - [ ] Do case studies of top-500 fortune and important tech companies.
 Know their histroy their challenges, departments organizational structure.
 Management layer ... etc.
 - [ ] Watch and Note every video you see on Y combinator youtube channel, website ... etc.